Pricing

 Facility preferred preparation methodology can be used (e.g., betadine, chlorhexidine) for skin disinfection before the incision is made.

-A curvilinear incision is made two finger-widths above the sternal notch, within a natural crease of the patient’s neck determined prior to incision.
+A curvilinear incision is made two fingerbreadths above the sternal notch, within a natural crease of the patient’s neck determined prior to incision.
 The underlying subcutaneous fat and platysma are divided to expose the underlying strap muscles.
 Then, the fascia between the sternohyoid and sternothyroid muscles is divided at the midline to identify the anterior surface of the thyroid.
 Once this is complete, the trachea and isthmus are identified.
 The exposed thyroid is rotated medially to expose and divide then ligate the middle thyroid veins.
 Next, the superior pole of the thyroid is exposed to bring the superior thyroid artery into view, dividing it out as closely as possible to the thyroid parenchyma to avoid injury to the superior laryngeal nerve.
 The superior parathyroids are brought into view with the delivery of the superior pole; they should be preserved.
 Retractors should then be shifted to view the inferior thyroid veins which allow ligation of the veins and then identification of the inferior parathyroid glands.
 It is vital to identify and preserve the RLN, found within Simon’s triangle (made up of the common carotid laterally, esophagus medially, and inferior thyroid artery superiorly).
 All branches of the inferior thyroid artery should be carefully divided and ligated.
-Next, re-identifying the RLN posterior to the ligament of Berry is vital before sharply dissecting the ligament from the trachea.
+Next, reidentifying the RLN posterior to the ligament of Berry is vital before sharply dissecting the ligament from the trachea.
 For a total thyroidectomy, all the above steps should be repeated for the opposite side.

 The surgical site is irrigated, and the Valsalva maneuver is done to ensure appropriate hemostasis.
 A wound drain may be applied and secured to the skin with a 3-0 nylon suture.
 The strap muscles are approximated for 70% length, and the platysma is closed with absorbable 3-0 Vicryl stitches.
 Subcuticular skin closure is achieved with absorbable 4-0 Monocryl running suture.
 A light dressing is applied with antibiotic ointment and Steri-Strips, or Dermabond.

-Patients must be monitored for bleeding and airway obstruction, in addition to endocrine symptoms.
-A normal diet is preferred, as tolerated.
-Following a total thyroidectomy as in this case, serum PTH is obtained in the recovery area, as well as a baseline calcium value (whole blood versus ionized).
-If the PTH is low (<15), both supplemental calcium and vitamin D should be initiated.
-Calcium may be given in oral form at 900 mg TID, and vitamin D at 0.25 mcg BID.
 If a drain was placed, removal of the drain occurs when output is less than 30–50 ml over 24 hours.
 The morning after surgery, thyroid hormone supplementation should be initiated.
-The dose for this is based off of ideal body weight and may be increased for malignant pathologies to aid in TSH suppression.
+The dose for this is based on ideal body weight and may be increased for malignant pathologies to aid in TSH suppression.
 Subsequent management to ensure appropriate dosing should be carried out with an endocrinologist.7,8

 We present here a case of a patient with obstructive goiter undergoing thyroidectomy simulated on a cadaver with overlying illustrations to better appreciate the procedural steps and anatomy of the region.
 In summary, our patient presented with several weeks of worsening wheezing, cough, and dysphagia, and a visibly enlarged thyroid on the exam.
-TSH and T4 screening labs were within normal limits, and ultrasound did not show evidence of need of a biopsy.
+TSH and T4 screening labs were within normal limits, and ultrasound did not show evidence of the need for a biopsy.
 CT showed evidence of compression on the trachea and the esophagus.
 The ultimate goal of therapy is the removal of the compressive thyroid gland while preserving the parathyroid glands and RLN.
 Post-surgery, patients require thyroid hormone supplementation, and immediate labs must be monitored to ensure appropriate calcium homeostasis.

 This case depicts a standard cervical incision thyroidectomy.
 Additional procedures include transoral endoscopic thyroidectomy vestibular approach (TOETVA) and transaxillary robotic thyroidectomy.9,10 Indications for TOETVA include thyroid is less than 10 cm, benign tumor, follicular neoplasm, papillary microcarcinoma, Graves’ disease, and substernal goiter grade 1.
 The transaxillary approach is primarily used for papillary thyroid microcarcinoma, in addition to expansion to papillary thyroid cancer.
 These alternative types of thyroidectomy can be extremely efficient however, the standard cervical incision approach offers a broader inclusion criterion.
 Additionally, while the thyroid is an extremely vascular organ with many vital nerves and structures surrounding it, the procedure has extremely low morbidity with the meticulous care taken for hemostasis and antisepsis.

-Basic head and neck tray
+Basic head and neck tray.

 C. Scott Brown also works as editor of the Otolaryngology section of the Journal of Medical Insight.